 We can talk about a lot of things here, because there's so much smuggled in just beneath the surface: the sexual repression (Emma hates herself for being attracted to an outlaw named the Dancin' Kid, with whom it's implied Vienna sometimes shares her bed, and intends to see the Kid hanged for causing her to feel that way); the Freudian (roughly, that westerns are about guns—and guns, naturally, are the ultimate phallic symbols); more interestingly, the Lacanian (where the allegedly forthcoming but importantly as-yet-nonexistent “railroad” and payday becomes Vienna's—and the film's—objet petit a, the promised endgame, and, finally, that mysterious and perhaps unattainable object of desire); and, of course, all the feminism (Vienna as proto-feminist archetype, usually, but the “ostensibly masculine female protagonist subverts gender stereotypes” reading has always felt a bit too on the nose, subtextually speaking, and more than a little problematic).

-I’ve always been fondest of the clearest, most obviously telegraphed reading: Johnny Guitar is, for my money, the best film about McCarthyism and the Hollywood blacklist.
-In a sense, the subject hasn’t retained much of the cultural cache with which it was once loaded; films like Charles Chaplin’s A King in New York, only recently reclaimed after decades of unfair dismissal, don’t register as readily as scathing or radical divorced from their original political context.
-But it’s important to remember that for many years, taking any kind of stand on this issue practically guaranteed indefinite exclusion from the industry; articulating a vehemently anti-blacklist polemic within a Hollywood film, even with great tact and subtlety, was tantamount to political suicide (even Chaplin, remember, could only overtly decry McCarthy from the safe distance of exile).
+I've always been fondest of the clearest, most obviously telegraphed, reading of Johnny Guitar as a critique of McCarthyism and the Hollywood blacklist.
+In a sense, the subject hasn't retained much of the cultural cachet with which it was once loaded; films like A King in New York, only recently reclaimed after decades of unfair dismissal, don't register as readily as scathing or radically divorced from their original political context.
+But it's important to remember that for many years, taking any kind of stand on this issue practically guaranteed indefinite exclusion from the industry; articulating a vehemently anti-blacklist polemic within a Hollywood film, even with great tact and subtlety, was tantamount to political suicide (even Chaplin, remember, could only overtly decry McCarthy from the safe distance of exile).

-It’s common knowledge now that the film’s credited screenwriter, Philip Yordan, was only a front for Bed Maddow, who had been blacklisted and barred from working in Hollywood.
-The anger is warranted and, in the film, perfectly evident.
-The outline of the narrative, of course, draws parallels to the blacklist’s exclusionary sensibility (a band of black-clad townsfolk demand the exile and, finally, the execution of innocent people without reason, a witch hunt guided by self-evident madness), which might have been damning (and risky) enough.
-But Johnny Guitar‘s key scene goes deeper: Emma’s gang, dressed in funeral attire, arrive at Vienna’s saloon a day after giving her a 24-hour ultimatum, demanding that she tell them where to find the Dancin’ Kid, whom they intend to hang for robbery.
+It's common knowledge now that the film's credited screenwriter, Philip Yordan, was a front for Bed Maddow, who had been blacklisted and barred from working in Hollywood.
+The anger is warranted and perfectly evident in the film.
+The outline of the narrative, of course, draws parallels to the blacklist's exclusionary sensibility (a band of black-clad townsfolk demand the exile and, finally, the execution of innocent people without reason, a witch hunt guided by self-evident madness), which might have been damning (and risky) enough.
+But Johnny Guitar's key scene goes deeper: Emma's gang, dressed in funeral attire, arrive at Vienna's saloon a day after giving her a 24-hour ultimatum, demanding that she tell them where to find the Dancin' Kid, whom they intend to hang for robbery.
 Vienna, playing piano alone in a flowing white gown, flatly refuses, reprimanding them for their senselessness.

 Suddenly, a boot pokes out from beneath a table; Vienna has been hiding Turkey, the youngest member of the Kid's posse, badly injured from a fall from a horse.
 Emma's gang seizes Turkey and threatens to hang him on the spot if he doesn't confess to his crimes and incriminate Vienna in the process.
 Turkey, scared for his life, turns to Vienna in desperation, his cry resounding: “What do I do?
 I don't wanna die!”
 What's extraordinary about this scene isn't simply the deft, surprisingly fair-minded way it manages to both condemn the accusers and mercifully exonerate those who felt compelled to give others up—though the pity it shows Turkey is a rare act of compassion and forgiveness.
 Rather, it's the urgent, visceral depiction of entrapment that's truly compelling, the way it manages to humanize the drama and politics of McCarthyism while transforming it into something almost surreal.